-Concordia Seminary will host a “Faith and Writing Workshop” on campus July 25-27, 2017.
-This workshop explores various forms of creative writing — starting a blog, creating a sermon or devotion, “traditional” forms of creative writing (story, nonfiction, drama, poetry) — and everything in between.
+Concordia Seminary’s “Faith and Writing” workshop explores various forms of creative writing — starting a blog, creating a sermon or devotion, “traditional” forms of creative writing (story, nonfiction, drama, poetry) — and everything in between.
 Attention will be given to social media and new forms of expression, with ample time provided for creative exercises.

 The workshop will focus on what it means to create and communicate as a person of faith.
 What makes for effective communication?
 How do we cultivate creativity in our lives?
 What role does faith play in the creative process?
 Participants are encouraged (but not required) to bring their own work, as well as favorite works by others.

 Additional Continuing Education Opportunities

 Calling lay people, students involved in homiletical education, pastors and others interested in the proclamation of the Gospel in today’s world: the Lay Bible Institute is for you!

 The Seminary’s annual Multiethnic Symposium brings together Lutherans and mission leaders of various ethnicities from across the country for workshops, discussions and worship.